 Fresh, cheesy and so simple too!
 This lightened up version of TikTok’s viral pasta dish will keep you coming back for more!
 (Plus a few ideas for other ways you can use this sauce too!)

 If you’ve been anywhere on social media lately, I’m sure you’ve come across this recipe at some point or another.
 This is the pasta that made all the grocery stores in Finland completely – run. out. of. feta!
 Can you believe that?!
 But after just one bite of this insanely easy dish, I could definitely understand why – it’s sooo good!
-So this is my take on the original baked feta pasta recipe and trust me loves, this one’s a keeper!
+So this is my take on the original baked feta and tomato pasta recipe and trust me loves, this one’s a keeper!

 - Dry pasta: I love using cavatappi pasta for this recipe because it’s such a fun shape!
 That being said, you can also use your favorite type of short pasta too.
 (A few of my other favorites are rotini, bowties and penne.)